 Mostly, though, effective translation from techno-speak to other forms of communication is about patience.
 Jargon and acronyms do save time in the short term when everyone in a particular audience understands them.
 But they’re also a way of creating an “in-crowd” who “gets” it or creating some kind of advantage in a contentious discussion.
 Current foreign policy not withstanding, bluster, intimidation and confusion are not the most direct paths to building support for one’s recommendations.
 And that is the effect of using too many acronyms or too much slang.

 I know many technologists feel like they’re also on the receiving end of this dynamic, having to learn some kind of artificial business-speak.
 That’s probably true in many cases, but a linguistic arms race is not the answer.
 It’s time for truce, or maybe just time for us all to return to plain old English.
 Or maybe we could just conduct all our professional discussions in Latin, a language all of us would have to learn and therefore level the playing field.
 Cha-ching!

 Byron Glick is a principal at Prairie Star Consulting, LLC, a planning and

 program development consulting firm in Madison, Wisconsin.
 He can be

-contacted via the e-mail at email@example.com
+contacted via the e-mail at email@example.com or via telephone at

 The opinions expressed herein or statements made in the above column are solely those of the author, & do not necessarily reflect the views of Wisconsin Technology Network, LLC.
 (WTN).
 WTN, LLC accepts no legal liability or responsibility for any claims made or opinions expressed herein.